freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

 ## Quick commands reference

-A quick reference to the commands that you will need when working locally.
+A quick reference to the commands that you will need when working .

 | command                                                        | description                                                                         |
 | -------------------------------------------------------------- | ----------------------------------------------------------------------------------- |